Tsering Dorjee

-Tsering Dorjee Bawa (Tibetan: ཚེ་རིང་རྡོ་རྗེ། born April 23, 1970) is a Tibetan actor, producer, musician and dancer.
-He acted in several remarkable films including the Oscar nominated film ‘Himalaya' in 1999 and has created the original soundtrack with Michael Becker for 2009 Emmy Award-winning documentary ‘The Woman of Tibet - A Quiet Revolution’.
+Tsering Dorjee Bawa (Tibetan: ཚེ་རིང་རྡོ་རྗེ། born April 23, 1970) is a Tibetan actor, producer, musician and dancer of Tibetan descent.
+He acted in the Oscar nominated film ‘Himalaya' in 1999 and has created the original soundtrack with Michael Becker for 2009 Emmy Award-winning documentary ‘The Woman of Tibet - A Quiet Revolution’.
 He was nominated twice for outstanding featured performance in play, male for his off-Broadway show, 'The Oldest Boy'.

 He had worked on numerous ensemble art works with many renown world artists.
 He currently resides in Bay Area, California and teaches Tibetan music, conducts art workshops for the university students and professionals and takes acting assignments.

 Early life

 Tsering Dorjee was born in Toe Bawa in Ngari, Western Tibet.
 In 1986, he enrolled in the Tibetan Institute of Performing Arts, Dharamshala, India at the age of 16 to pursue his love for art and music.
 Graduating from the art school in 1994 with an advanced degree in Tibetan dance, music and opera.
 He obtained his master's degree in 2000 and continued working as an arts instructor for the institute.

 To further pursue his passion for acting he attended acting training in France, The Netherlands, India and Barbizon International School of Acting and Modeling in San Francisco, USA.